Skip to main content

 I like to keep it simple.
 I used to have acne and tried a lot of products to banish the spots, but I’ve found that using less products, and opting for more natural options has done wonders.
 I use the Lavera Basis Sensitiv Cleansing Gel.
 It melts makeup off and leaves the skin feeling fresh.
 An added plus – the company is environmentally friendly.
 Guilt free face wash?
 Sign me up.

 My favourite moisturiser is by Angie B Cosmetics.
 The company is local to my hometown in Somerset, so I return all the glass jars to be recycled after I finish the products.
-When my skin needs a little pick me up I use AHA 30% + BHA 2% Peeling Solution by The Ordinary, they’re both great for resurfacing.
+When my skin needs a little pick me up I use AHA 30% + BHA 2% Peeling Solution by The Ordinary, it’s great for resurfacing.

 Any beauty secrets?